Skip to main content

 About

-Hyper Team Recon is a single player platformer game.
+Hyper Team Recon is a single player platformer game with comedy and anime themes.
 It was developed by Nathan Burton and was released on September 23, 2025.
 It received overwhelmingly positive reviews from players.

 Hyper Team Recon is an adorable 3D platformer about three aliens and their adventure across Earth!
 Three energetic alien slimes, Ember, Penny and Lite, are tasked to travel to Earth in order to learn more about the lifeforms inhabiting the planet, using their species' unique morphing abilities to disguise themselves as girls in order to keep a low profile!
 But after their ship crashes after a non…